HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 This pipeline is designed to extract genomic sequences, e.g. CDS, exon or UTRs, of a specific type from NCBI, Ensembl or custom Fasta and GTF files.
 The genomic regions are stored in a memory efficient format, which eliminates duplicated sequences stemming from common exons of different gene isoforms, while preserving the isoform information.

-To create sequences of genomic regions from NCBI annotations you can run the pipeline with
+To create sequences of genomic regions from NCBI annotations you can run the pipeline via the command-line with

 ```
 genomic_region_generator -c data/configs/genomic_region_generator_ncbi.yaml